adjuststack

 Summary

-concatstrings just pops a number of strings from the stack joins them together into a single string and pushes that string back on the stack.
+just pops a number of strings from the stack joins them together

-This does no coercion and so is always used in conjunction with objtostring and anytostring to ensure the stack contents are always strings
+This does no coercion and so is always used in conjunction with objtostring

 TracePoint

-concatstrings can dispatch the line and call events.
+can dispatch the line

 Usage